Pyrethroid: Humans

 Pyrethroid absorption can happen via skin, inhalation or ingestion.
 Pyrethroids often do not bind efficiently to mammalian sodium channels.
 They also absorb poorly via skin and human liver is often able to metabolize them relatively efficiently.
-Pyrethroids are thus much less toxic to humans than to insects.
+Pyrethroids are thus much less toxic to humans without liver problems than to insects.

 It is not well established if chronic exposure to small amounts of pyrethroids is hazardous or not.
 However, large doses can cause acute poisoning, which is rarely life threatening.
 Typical symptoms include facial paresthesia, itching, burning, dizziness, nausea, vomiting and more severe cases of muscle twitching.
 Severe poisoning is often caused by ingestion of pyrethroids and can result in a variety of symptoms like seizures, coma, bleeding or pulmonary edema.
 There is an association of pyrethroids with poorer early social-emotional and language development.

 Other organisms

 Pyrethroids are very toxic to cats, but not to dogs.
 Poisoning in cats can result in seizures, fever, ataxia and even death.
 Poisoning can occur if pyrethroid containing flea treatment products, which are intended for dogs, are used on cats.
 The livers of cats detoxify pyrethroids via glucuronidation more poorly than dogs, which is the cause of this difference.
 Aside from cats, pyrethroids are typically not toxic to mammals or birds.
 They are often toxic to fish, reptiles and amphibians.